-With such an anniversary comes a lot of key dates, with some of the most significant moments in Palace history having been relatively unknown until recently.
+With such an anniversary came a lot of key dates, with some of the most significant moments in Palace history having been relatively unknown until recently.

-This season marks 160 years since Crystal Palace's founding in 1861, with the club releasing a special edition third kit to mark the occasion.
+The 2021/22 season marked 160 years since Crystal Palace's founding in 1861, with the club having released a special edition third kit to mark the occasion.

-Below, you can find out what's worth remembering throughout the 21/22 season.
+Below, you can find out what we celebrated throughout the 21/22 season.

 15th March, 1862: first game